hynek/svcs/docs/why.md

 Once you've understood the life cycles of registries and containers, you can look our [framework integrations](integrations/index.md) which should get you started right away.

-If you get overwhelmed by the jargon, we have put much effort into our [glossary](glossary)!
+Whenever you get overwhelmed by the jargon, we have put much effort into our [glossary](glossary)!